Seasonal recipes for asparagus, a representative spring vegetable | Learn about its history and delicious stir-fried recipes!

 How to store asparagus

-• If you are storing in the fridge,
+• If you store it in the refrigerator,

-it is a good idea to wrap it in damp newspaper or kitchen paper and store it upright with the tip facing up.
-By standing it up, it prevents asparagus from extending in an impossible direction, making it easier to maintain a fresh look.
+it's best to wrap it in damp newspaper or kitchen paper and store it standing upright with the tip facing up.
+Standing it upright will prevent the asparagus from stretching in the wrong direction and help it stay fresh.

-• If you are not using it for a while,
+• If you're not going to use them for a while,

-you can also boil it and freeze it.
-Boil quickly to the point that the color does not change, then thoroughly wipe off any moisture, put it in a storage bag and put it in the freezer.
-When adding it to soup or stir-fry, you can add it to a pot or pan while it is frozen.
+you can also parboil them and then freeze them.
+Boil them briefly so that the color doesn't change, then wipe off the water thoroughly, put them in a storage bag, and put them in the freezer.
+If you're using them in soups or stir-fries, you can add them to a pot or frying pan while they're still frozen.

-Below is a simple recipe for stir-fried dishes using hand-folded asparagus.
-Although it is an ingredient derived from overseas, it suits a wide range of dishes, including Japanese and Western cuisine.
-Enjoy the vibrant colours and crunchy texture to your heart's content.
+Below is a simple stir-fry recipe using hand-broken asparagus.
+Although it is an ingredient of overseas origin, it complements a wide range of dishes, from Japanese to Western cuisine.
+Enjoy its vibrant color and crunchy texture

 Ingredients (for 2-3 people)